Education at NATSO Connect

 On Wednesday morning, John Eichberger, executive director at The Fuels Institute, will provide a deep dive into supply, demand and quality issues surrounding diesel fuel and provide a true look at the future of electric vehicles.
 As part of the session, Eichberger will provide greater context around the conversation surrounding electric vehicles.
 The Fuels Institute has released a series of reports titled "Tomorrow's Vehicles,” which forecasts the market shares of the vehicles, including medium- and heavy-duty equipment, expected to be sold and driven in the United States and Canada in the near future.
 The Institute has reported that while alternative fuel drivetrains will gain market share, traditional petroleum-powered internal combustion engines will continue to dominate.
 Eichberger also plans to address the fuel corrosion issue some in the industry experienced once sulfur levels were reduced in diesel fuel, providing context regarding corrosion and the general transportation market.

-The Data and Details Truckstops Need to Get Ready for the Trucks and 4-Wheeler Customers of the Future: Keynote and Breakfast on the Show Floor
+The Data and Details Truckstops Need to Get Ready for the Trucks and 4-Wheeler Customers of the Future: Keynote and Lunch on the Show Floor

 The session will kick off with Susan Alt, Volvo's Senior Vice President, Public Affairs, walking attendees through Volvo's plans for the trucks of tomorrow.
 What is coming and when?
 What do these changes mean for the drivers who operate these trucks?
 And, most importantly, what can truckstops do to prepare for their arrival?
 We've heard from fleets about what they've been buying in recent years and how they are adapting to technological advances, but Alt will present new and important insights from a truck maker about its future plans.